Tom Wilson (ice hockey): 2015–2019: Uprise in consistency and Stanley Cup title

+2019–present: Recent seasons

 Wilson's shift towards point production over hits continued into the 2019–20 season, when, by the holiday break, he had reached a career high 0.68 points per game, alongside a career low 1.61 penalty minutes per game.
-By the time that the regular NHL season was suspended in March due to the COVID-19 pandemic, Wilson was one goal shy of his career high, with 21 goals in 68 games.
-When the NHL returned to play for the 2020 Stanley Cup playoffs in Toronto, Wilson was one of 31 Capitals invited to play in the "bubble".
-For the second year in a row, Washington failed to advance past the first round of playoffs, falling in five games to the Islanders.
+By the time that the regular season was suspended in March due to the COVID-19 pandemic, Wilson was one goal shy of his career high, with 21 goals in 68 games followed by 23 assists for 44 points while spending the bulk of the season continuing to play on the first line with Nicklas Bäckström and Alexander Ovechkin.
+When the NHL returned to play for the 2020 playoffs in Toronto, Wilson was one of 31 Capitals invited to play in the "bubble".
+For the second year in a row, Washington failed to advance past the first round of playoffs, falling in five games to the New York Islanders.